Iceland car rental Show menu

 Driving Hazards In Iceland – What To Be Aware Of

-Many areas of Iceland are rural and remote and you are likely to encounter some driving hazards that you might not have come across in Europe or elsewhere around the world.
+Many areas of Iceland are rural and remote and you are likely to encounter some driving hazards that you might not have come across elsewhere around the world.
 One of the best tips is to take caution when driving in Iceland to make sure that you spot any hazards you might encounter before you come to them.
 Some of the top hazards include;

 • Rivers and Creeks; some of the roads in Iceland are intercepted by rivers and creeks that can be treacherous to cross.
 If you don’t know how deep it is or haven’t seen a car cross, then don’t attempt it to be safe.

-Driving F Roads and Gravel Roads In Iceland
+Driving F-Roads and Gravel Roads In Iceland

 Other Top Tips for Driving In Iceland